reduxify/seedux/README.md

 ## Getting Started:

-Import `combineReducers`, `bindActionCreators`, and `connect` from Seedux, rather than Redux.
+Import `combineReducers`, `connect`, and `bindActionCreators` from Seedux, rather than Redux/React-Redux.
 The examples below assume you are working with the npm module.
 If you are working from the git repo, replace 'seedux' with your repo path!

 ```javascript
 // import { combineReducers } from 'redux';